 Major beverage producers have backed a pioneering project to make plant-based drink bottles that will degrade in a year.
-The plans include using sustainably grown crops to produce the new form of plastic.
+The plans include using sustainably-grown crops to produce the new form of plastic.

 Nearly 300 million tonnes of plastic are produced each year.
-Unfortunately, most of it is not recycled leading to collection of microplastics in the oceans.
+Unfortunately, most of it is not recycled leading to a collection of microplastics in the oceans.
 Microplastics have been found to be harmful to the environment, marine species and may even affect people.
 They also take centuries to decompose.

 The new plant-based plastic could appear on supermarket shelves as soon as 2023.
 In the meantime, you can contribute to a cleaner environment by staying away, as much as possible, from single-use plastics.
 Make sure you check out our article about going zero-waste.